Canadian Centre on Substance Use and Addiction

 Canada’s Guidance on Alcohol and Health Quiz

-The holidays are a time of gathering and celebrations, and sometimes they include alcohol.
-We’re providing this Canada’s Guidance on Alcohol and Health Quiz to help you test your knowledge about alcohol consumption.
-The right information about alcohol can help you make choices to lower your risks while enjoying the season.
+Life can be busy and full of events and occasions, and sometimes they include alcohol.
+Take this Canada’s Guidance on Alcohol and Health Quiz to test your knowledge about alcohol consumption.
+The right information about alcohol can help you keep your social life low in risk and high in fun.
+Enjoy!

 Question 1